top of page

 This will drive some farmers out of business, which can also lead to higher food prices.

-If you wanted to de-industrialise the country; destroy small, medium and large manufacturing industries; and run down the economy, you would restrict the production of energy.
+If you wanted to de-industrialise the country; destroy small, medium and large manufacturing industries; and run down the economy, you would restrict the production of such energy.

 Yet this is what our politicians are effectively doing to us.

-A nation which refuses to exploit its sources of energy is committing a financial crime against its own people!
+A nation which refuses to exploit its abundant sources of energy is committing a financial crime against its own people!

 Recent Posts